aurelienblanc2/Potentiostat-driver-pyBEEP/README.md

 pyBEEP/
 ├── project.toml                 # Project configuration
 ├── README.md                    # This file
+├── docs                         # Folder for the ressources used by the README.md ├── LICENSE                      # MIT
 ├── requirements.txt             # Python dependencies
-├── uv.lock                      # Lockfile used by UV for reproducible builds │
+├── uv.lock                      # Lockfile used by UV for reproducible builds ├── .pre-commit-config.yaml      # Pre-commit configuration for developing this package
+│
 ├── examples/                    # Example scripts for running experiments │   ├── example_CA.py